cogini/mix-deploy-example/README.md

 sudo bin/deploy-restart
 ```

-Make a request to the server:
+Test it by making a request to the server:

 ```shell
 curl -v http://localhost:4000/